octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

   } with (operations, store)
 ```

-# Smart contract refactoring
+## Smart contract refactoring
-Just like any other project, smart contracts will need refactoring during their development.
-In this part, we will use how the winner is chosen to be refactored.
+Just as any other project, smart contracts will need refactoring during their development.
+In this part, the way the winner is chosen will be refactored.

 Everyone, by reading the code, knows that the winning ticket is `407 mod Set.size(store.players)`.
 By tampering with the number of bought tickets, it is easy for everyone to get the winning ticket.
 In this part, we will make it harder to guess the winning ticker number.
 However, **the method that will be used is not security compliant**.
 This refactoring is meant for educational purposes: to show some advanced features of LIGO and is NOT to be used for any other purpose.